gibahjoe/springdoc-param-customizer/README.md

                    .addCustomizer(new DefaultQuerydslPredicateCustomizer(new QuerydslBindingsFactory(resolver.getIfAvailable(() -> SimpleEntityPathResolver.INSTANCE))));
    }

-    //Ensure to include a bean of your open api too in your config
+    //Ensure to include a bean of your openapi too in your config
     @Bean
     public OpenAPI openApi() {
         return new OpenAPI();